18 Top-Rated Day Trips from Seattle, WA

 2. Mount Rainier National Park

-Standing at more than 14,000 feet, Mount Rainier is the tallest mountain in the Pacific Northwest and one of the region's most iconic landforms.
-Hundreds of thousands of visitors flock to Mount Rainier National Park each year, and for a good reason.
+Mount Rainier stands at more than 14,000 feet.
+It's the tallest mountain in the Pacific Northwest and one of the region's most iconic landforms.
+A national park encompasses the mountain on all sides, and hundreds of visitors flock to Mount Rainier National Park each year, for good reason.

 Between accurately named areas like Paradise Valley and the beautiful landscapes found on hiking trails like the Skyline Trail, this wildlife-rich natural space is nothing short of awe-inspiring.
 The 93-mile Wonderland Trail circumnavigates the base of the mountain (a permit is required for overnight travel), and the park hosts several great campgrounds.